MooersLab/writingLogTemplateInOrg/README.md

 Instructions for using the writing log are found in the annotations in the template.
 You can delete these after they are no longer needed.

-Version 0.3 of the writing log is divided into four sections:
+Version 0.5 of the writing log is divided into four sections:

 - project initiation
+- project data
+- plans to support the project
+- timely completion
 - daily entries
 - future additions and tangents
 - Guidelines, checklists, protocols, and helpful tips

-The subsections of these four sections are shown below.
+The subsections of these sections are shown below.

 ### Project initiation